 From December 24, 2011 through July 28, 2012, Teething Veils recorded Velorio, its debut double LP, for Etxe Records and Productions.
 Released on July 10, 2013, the bulk of Velorio’s 21 songs were recorded by a core band of long-time and first-time collaborators: Krys Baker (accordion, clarinet, flute, french horn, saxophone), Kevin Buckholdt (organ), Hannah Burris (viola), Christin Durham (voice), Craig Garrett (bass guitar), Nathan Jurgenson (drums and percussion), Alexia Kauffman (cello), and Greg Svitil (bass guitar, glockenspiel, guitar, melodica, organ, piano, voice), with additional contributions from Arthur Harrison (theremin), Christopher Goett (guitar), Jilly Hex (voice & lyrics), and The Veilettes- Hannah Burris, Christin Durham, Catherine Lewis (voices).
-Velorio’s melancholic tone was crafted through bittersweet 60s-inspired pop, off-kilter accordion waltzes, funeral organ dirges, extreme metal excursions, care-bones acoustic ruminations, and lush orchestral elaborations alike.
+Velorio’s melancholic tone was crafted through bittersweet 60s-inspired pop, off-kilter accordion waltzes, funeral organ dirges, extreme metal excursions, bare-bones acoustic ruminations, and lush orchestral elaborations alike.